Arjun Modhwadia: Bharatiya Janata Party

 In March 2024, Modhwadia quit the Indian National Congress ending his 27 years of association with the party, and joined the Bharatiya Janata Party in the presence of BJP Gujarat State unit President C. R. Patil.
-He resigned from his MLA position to align with Prime Minister Narendra Modi's vision of developed India.
-In the subsequent by-election, he won with a historic margin of 1,16,808 votes, receiving 86% of votes cast.
+He resigned from his MLA position.
+In the subsequent by-election, he won with a margin of 1,16,808 votes, receiving 86% of votes cast.
 In October 2025, he was appointed Cabinet Minister for Forest and Environment, Science and Technology, and Climate Change under Chief Minister Bhupendra Patel's leadership.

-Electoral History
+Electoral history

 2002: Shri Arjunbhai Modhwadia won his first election as Member of Legislative Assembly (MLA) from Porbandar constituency in 2002, marking his entry into the Gujarat Legislative Assembly.

 2007: He successfully retained the Porbandar seat in 2007, securing his second consecutive term as MLA and continuing his constituency representation.

 2022: Shri Arjunbhai Modhwadia won from Porbandar with a margin of over 9,000 votes, earning the people's trust for the third time in the 2022 Assembly elections.

 2024: After joining the Bharatiya Janata Party (BJP) in 2024, he contested the by-election and achieved a historic victory with a record-breaking margin of 1,16,808 votes.
 He received 1,33,163 total votes, representing 86% of the total votes cast - the highest vote % ever received by a single candidate in Gujarat's electoral history.

 October 2025: In October 2025, Prime Minister Narendra Modi appointed him as a Cabinet Minister for Forest and Environment, Science and Technology, and Climate Change in the Gujarat Government.
 He works under Chief Minister Bhupendra Patel's leadership to advance the vision of developed Gujarat and developed India.